 The List of interfaces to trace is defined in 3GPP TS 32.422 [64].

-The List of interfaces to trace is permanent subscriber data and is conditionally stored in the HLR, VLR, SGSN, MME and AAA Server.
+The List of interfaces to trace is permanent subscriber data and is conditionally stored in the HSS/HLR, VLR, SGSN, MME, SGW, PGW and 3GPP AAA Server.

 2.11.14 IP address of Trace Collection Entity